Griff Rhys Jones

-Griffith Rhys Jones OBE (born 16 November 1953) is a Welsh comedian, writer, actor, and television presenter.
+Griffith Rhys Jones OBE (born 16 November 1953) is a Welsh actor, comedian, writer and television presenter.
 He starred in a number of television series with his comedy partner, Mel Smith.
-Rhys Jones came to national attention in the 1980s for his work in the BBC television comedy sketch shows Not the Nine O'Clock News and Alas Smith and Jones.
+He and Smith came to national attention in the 1980s for their work in the BBC television comedy sketch shows Not the Nine O'Clock News and Alas Smith and Jones.

-From 2008 to 2016, he presented the television bloopers show It'll be Alright on the Night for ITV, having replaced Denis Norden, and being succeeded in 2018 by David Walliams.
+From 2008 to 2018, Jones presented the television bloopers show It'll Be Alright on the Night for ITV, having replaced Denis Norden and being succeeded in 2018 by David Walliams.

 Early life and education

 Griffith Rhys Jones was born on 16 November 1953 in Cardiff, the son of Gwynneth Margaret (née Jones) and Elwyn Rhys Jones, a medical doctor.
-His family moved due to his father's occupation to West Sussex when Rhys Jones was six months old.
-Rhys Jones attended Conifers Primary School in Midhurst, West Sussex, before his family moved to Brentwood, Essex.
-He attended a junior school in Epping, Essex, and the Brentwood School, also in Essex.
+He was six months old when his family moved to West Sussex owing to his father's occupation as a doctor.
+Jones attended Conifers Primary School in Midhurst, West Sussex, before his family moved to Epping, Essex.
+He attended a junior school in Epping, Essex, and Brentwood School, also in Essex.

-After a short spell working as a petrol pump attendant, Rhys Jones gained a gap year job on the P&O ship Uganda, working for a company organising school trips.
-In his autobiography, Semi-Detached, he describes how he was charged with helping to look after 600 Canadian schoolgirls, followed by a similar number of younger Scottish schoolchildren, and refers to the experience as being like "St Trinians at sea".
-He wrote to eight of the Canadians afterwards.

-Rhys Jones initially read History, later changing to English, at Emmanuel College, Cambridge, graduating with a 2:1.
+After a short spell working as a petrol-pump attendant, Jones gained a gap year job on the P&O ship Uganda, working for a company organising school trips.
+In his autobiography, Semi-Detached, he describes how he was charged with helping to look after 600 Canadian schoolgirls, followed by a similar number of younger Scottish schoolchildren, and refers to the experience as being like "St Trinian's at sea".
+Jones initially read History, later changing to English, at Emmanuel College, Cambridge, graduating with a 2:1.